Kodular/Documentation/docs/components/layout/views/chat-view.md

 |:----:|
 |text|

-Specifies the path of the component's image.
-If there is both an Image and a BackgroundColor, only the Image will be visible.
+_Specifies the path of the component's image.
+If there is both an Image and a BackgroundColor, only the Image will be visible._

 ### Messages Corner Radius

-<small>Available as Advanced Property</small>
+<small>Available as ^^Advanced^^ Property</small>

 :eyes::pencil: Read-Write property
 [[PropertyBlockGetterAndSetter('Chat View', 'Messages Corner Radius')]]